vfarcic/devops24/manuscript/07-jenkins-cdp.md

 open "http://$JENKINS_ADDR/job/go-demo-3/configure"
 ```

-Please replace the existing code with the content of the [cdp-jenkins-lib.groovy Gist](https://gist.github.com/e9821d0430ca909d68eecc7ccbb1825d).
+If you are **NOT using minishift**, please replace the existing code with the content of the [cdp-jenkins-lib.groovy Gist](https://gist.github.com/e9821d0430ca909d68eecc7ccbb1825d).

+If you are using **minishift**, please replace the existing code with the content of the [cdp-jenkins-lib-oc.groovy Gist]().

 We'll explore only the differences when compared with the previous iteration of the pipeline.
 They are as follows.